zacherytcox/stelligent-u/06-auto-scaling/README.md

 _What config info or resources do you have to provide in addition to what Launch Configurations require?_
+>Nothing additional was provided.
+I was able to copy and paste parameters in the CloudFormation template.

 You'll see both launch configs and launch templates in your client engagements.
 Templates were [introduced in Nov 2017](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-launch-templates-for-amazon-ec2-instances/)